sagemath/trac_to_gh/Issue 7178.md

 # Issue 7178: HP-UX  lcalc does not build.
 Also fails on Solaris with Sun compiler

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7178

 Original creator: drkirkby